-- scale minimum only affects the display of a feature on an ECDIS, not its presence in the SENC. - If scale minimum is not encoded, the feature is displayed at all scales. - Where scale minimum is used, it must always be set to a scale less (that is, to a smaller scale) than or equal to the maximum display scale of the data as described in clause 2.5.5.
+• scale minimum only affects the display of a feature on an ECDIS, not its presence in the Syste Deleted: SENC Database.

+If scale minimum is not encoded, the feature is displayed at all scales.

+- Where scale minimum is used, it must always be set to a scale less (that is, to a smaller scale) than or equal to the maximum display scale of the data as described in clause 2.5.5.
 Failure to follow this rule will mean that features will not be displayed on the ECDIS until the overscale warning is activated. - Skin of the Earth and Meta features must always be displayed.
 Therefore, scale minimum must not be encoded on Skin of the Earth and Meta features. - If the same feature exists in datasets of different maximum display scales, the same scale minimum value must be assigned to each occurrence of the feature.

-27.149 sector limit one
+27.151 sector bearing

-Sector limit one: IHO Definition: A sector is the part of a circle between two straight lines drawn from the centre to the circumference.
+Sector bearing: IHO Definition: A sector is the part of a circle between two straight lines drawn from the centre to the circumference.
 (Advanced Learner's Dictionary, 2nd Edition).

-sector limit one specifies the first limit of the sector.
-The order of sector limit one and sector limit two is clockwise around the central feature (for example a light).
-(S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.184, November 2000).
+sector bearing specifies the limit of the sector.
+(Adapted from S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.184, November 2000).

 Attribute Type: Real

 Unit: Degree (°)

-Resolution: 0·01°
+Resolution: 0.01°

 Format: xxx.xx

-Example: 125 for a sector limit of 125 degrees
+Example: 125 for a sector bearing of 125 degrees